Heather Darwall-Smith, UKCP Accredited Psychotherapist

 About Me

-My approach is rooted in both compassion and expertise.
-I hold an MA in Mindfulness-based Core Process Psychotherapy from The Karuna Institute and have studied sleep medicine at the University of Oxford.
-I combine methods such as Cognitive Behavioural Therapy for Insomnia (CBT-I) and Mindfulness-Based Cognitive Therapy with trauma-informed practices, breathwork, yoga nidra, and person-centred therapy.
-These tools allow us to work together in a way that’s tailored to your unique needs.
+I hold an MA in Mindfulness-Based Core Process Psychotherapy from The Karuna Institute and have studied sleep medicine at the University of Oxford.
+My approach weaves together evidence-based methods such as Cognitive Behavioural Therapy for Insomnia (CBT-I) and Mindfulness-Based Cognitive Therapy, alongside trauma-informed practice, breathwork, yoga nidra, and person-centred therapy.
+These tools allow me to meet you exactly where you are, creating space for exploration and change at your own pace.

-For three years, I worked in a sleep clinic, helping people just like you with insomnia, circadian rhythm disruptions, nightmares, and sleep issues linked to ADHD, trauma, and chronic pain.
-Now, in my private practice, I see clients both online and in person, working with those referred by neurologists and psychiatrists, as well as people who come to me directly.
-Whether you’re in the UK or overseas, I can provide support that fits into your life.
+For three years, I worked in a specialist sleep clinic, supporting people with insomnia, circadian rhythm disruption, nightmares, and sleep difficulties linked to ADHD, trauma, and chronic pain.
+Now, in private practice, I see clients both online and in person—those referred by neurologists and psychiatrists, as well as people who come to me directly.
+Whether you’re in the UK or overseas, we can work together in a way that fits naturally into your life.

 I work with